img02/Fungah-Totally-Safe-Spot/README.md

-# FungahCheater
+# Fungah Totally Safe Spot (sorta)
-Guaranteed safe spot, unless it isn't.
+Guaranteed to be safe, unless it isn't.
+No refunds.